French implant boss jailed after missing bail payments

 PARIS Jean-Claude Mas, the Frenchman who set off a global health scare by selling substandard breast implants, has been jailed for not paying his bail, a judicial source said on Wednesday.

-Mas was released from police custody on January 27 on a bail of 100,000 euros ($131,600) and banned from leaving the country or from meeting former executives of his now defunct company Poly Implant Prothese (PIP).
+Mas had been released from police custody on January 27 on bail of 100,000 euros ($131,600) and banned from leaving the country and from meeting former executives of his now defunct company Poly Implant Prothese (PIP).

-He faces a charge of causing bodily harm, but is not under investigation for the graver charge of manslaughter.
+He faces a charge of causing bodily harm, although he is not under investigation for the graver charge of manslaughter.

 French authorities have been criticized for being slow to react to a case that has sown fear among tens of thousands of women around the world who have had the implants.